Peer credentials

 How Do I Access Level 1 Online Training?

-When you click the button below you will be redirected to the Self-Learning Center hosted by our partners from the Community Technical Assistance Center of New York (CTAC).
-This is where you will enroll in Level 1 Online Training using the unique access code.
+When you click the button below you will be redirected to the Self-Learning Center hosted by our partners at the NYU McSilver Training and Technical Assistance Centers.
+This is where you will enroll in Level 1 Online Training using the unique Group Key.

 Step 2: Apply for the Provisional Credential